renisac/O365-Management-and-Log-Scripts/ScriptExamples/Template/readme.md

-# Gather Message Trace Logs
+# Template for script contribution

 ## What this script does